decentraland/adr/docs/ADR-69-importing-wearables.md

 - An optional `builder.json` file if there's the need to identify an item in the platform to be updated or to create a new one (not required as it is usually auto generated).
 - A `wearable.json` file with the information about the wearable.
-- The GLB, GLTFs or other files that define the wearable's model.
+- The GLB, GLTFs or other files that define the wearable's models.

 ## Participants